tugboatcoding/react-design-system-adapters/README.md

 # react-design-system-adapters

 Collection of adapters for React design systems (e.g. [Evergreen](https://evergreen.segment.com/components)).
-Adapters (pure JavaScript functions) transform a "standard" JSON to props that React design systems understand.
+Adapters are pure JavaScript functions that transform JSON to props that React design systems understand.

 ## Why

 The adapters in this repo serve a specific use case.
-When you want to dynamically choose a design system, you can use `react-design-system-adapters`.
-It will convert your data into props that the target design system can understand (e.g. [Evergreen](https://evergreen.segment.com/components)).
+When you have data to present with a certain design system, you can use `react-design-system-adapters`.
+It will convert your data into props that the target design system can understand.

 More generally however, it makes the UI more declarative.
-By expressing your UI as data (i.e. JSON), you get all the benefits of declarative programming (understandable code, scalable, immutability, etc.).
-When the UI is defined in this way, adapters will be needed and that is what this repo provides.
+By expressing your UI as data (i.e. JSON), you get all the benefits of declarative programming (understandable code, scalable, immutability, etc).
+When the UI is defined in this way, adapters are naturally needed and that is the purpose of this repo.

 ## Supported design systems